brook-slagle/hugo_brook_slagle/content/posts/Sioux-Falls-Food-Joints.md

 - The menu at Sickies is something to behold.
 An absolute plethora of burger choices; it's overwhelmingly large, but you can guarantee you will find something you like as long as you are into burgers.
 And they are good burgers too, quite, quite good.

 #### Pizzashop - *4/5*
-- The Napoli calzone was ridiciousloy cheese.
+- The Napoli calzone was ridiciousloy cheesey.
 The most cheesy thing I have ever had in my life.
 Riccota, Mozzarella and pepperoni were playing dice in my stomach it was so much.
 WAY too much cheese.
-The calzone was 1.5/5 literally too much cheese.
+The calzone was a 1.5/5.
+Too much cheese.
 The the pizza was great.
-Real New York Style pizza 4.5/5.
+Real New York Style pizza, solid 4.5/5.

 #### Oshima Sushi Japanese *4.5/5*
 - Good sushi.
 Aptly priced for sushi.